 Good for: Families who take a minimalist or Montessori approach to their children’s toys and enjoy eco-friendly play options.

-Why it’s great: This compact tabletop racing set features 8 exciting challenges for kids to discover and solve as they learn through play.
+Why it’s great: This compact table top racing set features 8 exciting challenges for kids to discover and solve as they learn through play.
 The complexity of the course makes this racetrack ideal for older toddlers ages 3+ and helps develop their fine motor skills and hand-eye coordination.
-According to reviewers, no batteries are required to use this playset and the initial assembly is simple.
+No batteries are required to use this playset and the initial assembly is simple.
 Although plastic, the manufacturer boasts of the non-toxic and high-quality materials used.
-Parents love that their toddlers can play with this racing game for hours and not get bored.
+Your toddler can play with this racing game for hours and not get bored.

 Good for: Parents looking for a challenging racetrack game for older toddlers that encourages problem solving.

 Why it’s great: The Top Bright Car Ramp is a favorite for many families looking to take a minimalist approach to toys.
 This simplified ramp racetrack also features a gas station and parking garage for additional interactive play.
 Its basic design makes it ideal for younger toddlers to master, although the vehicles are on the smaller side.
-Parents appreciate the BPA-free plastic, sturdy wood and non-toxic paint used to create this product.
+It is made of BPA-free plastic, sturdy wood and non-toxic paint, so it is completely safe for your toddler.
 These quality materials should last your family for many years to come.
 Best of all, the dual racing element of this track encourages cooperation and communication as children learn to take turns or play together.

-Good for: Families seeking a sturdy and fun racecar toy for toddlers 2 and up that will last for many years.
+Good for: Families seeking a sturdy and fun race car toy that will last for many years.

 FAQ’s about Toddler Racing Tracks